thosgood/this-weeks-finds/markdown/151-200/week188.md

 and evaluating this at the 1-element set to get a groupoid whose cardinality is π/4.
-(If this is utterly mystifying, see
-\"[week185](week185.html)\" and the references there.)
-I\'ve discussed this with him, and I also talked about it with my friend the combinatorist Bill Schmitt, and we made a little progress, but not enough.
-So, right now I like the idea of going back to Wallis\' original formula for π, and seeing how it relates to Pascal\'s triangle, and seeing if I can get anywhere with that!
+(If this is utterly mystifying, see ["Week 185"](#week185) and the references there.)
+I've discussed this with him, and I also talked about it with my friend the combinatorist Bill Schmitt, and we made a little progress, but not enough.
+So, right now I like the idea of going back to Wallis' original formula for π, and seeing how it relates to Pascal's triangle, and seeing if I can get anywhere with that!

-Embarrassingly, I don\'t know how the formula for arcsin(1) is related to Wallis\' formula, even though they look sort of similar.
+Embarrassingly, I don't know how the formula for arcsin(1) is related to Wallis' formula, even though they look sort of similar.

 Next:

-If you like the \"UV = qVU\" idea, you need to study the
-\"noncommutative torus\".
-This is a name for the C\*-algebra generated by two unitaries U and V satisfying UV = qVU.
+If you like the "UV = qVU" idea, you need to study the "noncommutative torus".
+This is a name for the C*-algebra generated by two unitaries U and V satisfying UV = qVU.
 The quantum Pascal triangle is built right in, because

     (U + V)n = sumk [n choose k] Uk Vn-k

-As we\'ve seen, the noncommutative torus shows up naturally when we have a charged particle on the plane in a magnetic field.
+As we've seen, the noncommutative torus shows up naturally when we have a charged particle on the plane in a magnetic field.
 Jean Belissard has used this to relate the fractional quantum Hall effect to the K-theory of the noncommutative torus:

-2\) Jean Bellisard, K-theory of C\*-algebras in solid state physics, in Lecture Notes in Physics vol. 237, Springer, Berlin, 1986, pp. 99-156.
+2\) Jean Bellisard, K-theory of C*-algebras in solid state physics, in Lecture Notes in Physics vol. 237, Springer, Berlin, 1986, pp. 99-156.

 Connes has also studied these matters: